-Day 2: Beijing Meals: B, L, D
+Day 2: Beijing

 Walk across the lengths of Tiananmen Square and into the magnificent Forbidden City.
-Sightseeing here involves approximately 3-4 hours on foot.
-Soak up the harmonious ambience of the Temple of Heaven for around 1 hour.
-This evening, enjoy a Chinese acrobatic show and a traditional Peking Duck Dinner.
+Sightseeing here will involve around 3-4 hours on foot.
+Later, soak up the harmonious ambience of the Temple of Heaven for about 1 hour where you can watch as the locals play mah-jong, cards or dance.
+This evening, dine on delicious Peking duck - a favourite of the Chinese emperors.